trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

 The hardest part, by far, of writing smart contracts, is avoiding bugs, that can either lead to assets being lost or stuck.
 Even though most contracts are relatively small, compared to regular software applications, but as they are executed in an adversarial environment, with high financial stakes, the potential for bugs with dramatic consequences is high.

-- Due to the public nature of the blockchain, malicious users can exploit for these bugs for their own profit, at the expense of legitimate users.
+- Due to the public nature of the blockchain, malicious users can exploit these bugs for their own profit, at the expense of legitimate users.
 - Due to the immutable nature of contracts (even with upgradeability), it is best to test your smart contracts _extensively_ before production deployment.

 High-level languages come with tools to help write tests, and some testing tools can be used independently of the language used to write the smart contract.
-You can see for example, in [SmartPy](https://smartpy.io/manual/scenarios/overview), there is a whole syntax dedicated to testing.
+For example, in [SmartPy](https://smartpy.io/manual/scenarios/overview), there is a whole syntax dedicated to testing.

 ### Structure of a test scenario